-The West Indies study group to Jamaica is a semester long program, running from late August to mid-December, and students are eligible to earn four credits.
+The West Indies study group to Jamaica is a semester long program, running from mid- January to early May, and students are eligible to earn four credits.
 The classroom experience will be enhanced by field trips, concerts and shows, and by living and studying with Caribbean students in a prestigious multi-national university.
 Students will find this study group offers a unique educational experience through combining excellent courses with a rich cultural environment.

-Students are required to have taken at least one of the following courses in Caribbean Studies: ALST 203 Introduction to Caribbean Studies (CORE 163 The Caribbean); ALST 220 The Black Diaspora: Africans at Home and Abroad; ALST/HIST 228 The Caribbean: Conquest, Colonization and Self-Determination; ALST/HIST 327 Authoritarianism, Dictatorship and Democracy in the Caribbean; or ALST/HIST 377 History of Culture in the Caribbean.
+Students are required to have taken at least one of the following courses in Caribbean Studies: ALST 203 Introduction to Caribbean Studies (CORE 163 The Caribbean); ALST 220 (CORE 161): The Black Diaspora – Africans at Home and Abroad; ALST/HIST 228 The Caribbean: Conquest, Colonization and Self-Determination; or ALST/HIST 327 Authoritarianism, Dictatorship and Democracy in the Caribbean.
 They must also be in good academic standing.
 There is no language requirement.
-Applicants’ motivation will be evaluated, and preference may be given to those who have taken more than one Caribbean course or are concentrators in Africana and Latin American Studies.

 All students will live in campus housing, sharing accommodation with UWI and other Colgate students.
 Students will have a choice of preparing some meals for themselves in the kitchens provided in the halls of residence or eating at the campus cafeterias or in various facilities in the surrounding community.
 Most students choose a mix of these eating options.
 Housing is fully secured with 24-hour security service provided throughout the campus.